Medication Policy &

 2) Prescription sent.
 This usually takes a few minutes, but sometimes there are transmission problems.

 4) If you encounter other problems, email me.
 Remember that Pharmacists uphold all DEA, Federal, and State Regulations, and are professionally obligated to question prescriptions, your identity, and my clinical judgement.
 Many are as poorly informed about ADHD as the rest of the general population, and so we must politely educate them and combat any bias.
-Also know that the clerks who man the counter are sometimes not fully informed about the many rules and regulations pertaining to controlled substance medications; you should always exercise your right to speak to the Pharmacist on duty if you think the clerk answering the phone is mis-informed.
+Also know that the clerks who man the counter are sometimes not fully informed about the many rules and regulations pertaining to controlled substance medications; always exercise your right to speak to the Pharmacist on duty.